 A good author photo really helps with marketability.
 Almost always, when the media wants to highlight an author in a piece, they will ask for a hi-resolution image of the author and book cover.
 I have heard of instances where some reporters found a book that is perfect for a piece, but have to go with someone else because the photo they receive from the author is not very good and they can’t use it.
 It pays to have a quality headshot or even just a clear, straight-on picture of yourself in front of a nice background.
 It doesn’t have to be elaborate, it just shouldn’t be a picture from a bachelor party of the author hanging out on the couch.

 Make an Impression

 For many readers, your photo is their first impression of you and it needs to be a good, memorable one.
 Your readers are investing time and money into your work and a great photo will give them a glimpse of who you are.
-Props can tell them a little bit about yourself – I remember reading a Stephen King book when I was 13 that had a picture of him and his dog on it.
+Props can tell them a little about yourself—I remember reading a Stephen King book when I was 13 that had a picture of him and his dog on it.
 That was over a decade ago and it still stands out in my mind and gives King an aspect I could relate to.
 As an author, you are putting yourself and your work out there.
 Don’t be afraid to let people know who you are.
 You’ve done the hard part and have your thoughts on the page.
 Now all you have to do is smile and say “cheese.”

 Since 2002, Lulu has powered the knowledge-sharing economy by enabling creators in more than 225 countries and territories to publish over 2 million books.
 Lulu’s industry-leading tools and global network of print facilities provide creators with the resources to succeed on their terms.